Boen97/BackStore/notes/computer-network/Chapter-6-3-multiple-access-links-and-protocols.md

   - because **channel propagation delay** of broadcast channel : the time it takes for a signal to propagate from one of nodes to another.
   : the channel propagation delay plays a crucial role in performance

+##### CSMA/CD (Carrier Sense Multiple Access with Collision Detection)

+- with normal CSMA, nodes do not perform collision detection
+- both B and D continue to transmit there frames in their entirely even though a collision has occured
+- **When a node performs collision detection, it ceases transmission as soon as it detects a collision**
+- **add collision detection will help protocol performance by not transmitting a useless, damaged frame**

+###### **binary exponential backoff** algorithm
+: used in Ethernet and DOCSIS cable network, solves the random time choose after a collision stop : when transmitting a frame that has already **experienced n collisions** : a node chooses the value of **K** at random from **{0,1,2,...2^n-1}** : thus **the more collisions experienced by a frame, the larger the interval from whick K is choosed** : **for Eithernet, the actual amount of time a node waits is K*512 bits times** : for example
+  - first time random choose K from {0, 1}
+    : when K = 0, wait time = 0 * 512 = 0
+    : when K = 1, wait time = 1 * 512 = 512
+  - second time ...
+K from {0, 1, 2, 3}
+    : ...

+###### CSMA/CD Efficiency

+- Efficiency = 1 / (1 + 5(dprop)/dtrans)
+- when dprops apporaches 0, the efficiency apporaches 1
+- when dtrans becomes very large, the efficiency apporaches 1